OUSSAMA-ELKHSOUI99/2-Token-Authentication-Mobile-Apps/README.md

 The Wrapper (AuthWrapper): A root widget sitting in main.dart that watches the AuthController.
 If the user has a valid token, it immediately draws the HomeScreen.
 If not, it draws the AuthSwitchScreen (Login/Register).

 ## Step 5: Connecting the Two Worlds (ADB Reverse)
-Because Android Emulators and physical phones have different network rules than your PC, we had to bridge the gap.
+Because Android Emulators and physical phones have different network rules than the PC, we had to bridge the gap.

+#### Cleartext:
-Cleartext: Added android:usesCleartextTraffic="true" to the Android Manifest to allow local http:// testing.
+Added android:usesCleartextTraffic="true" to the Android Manifest to allow local http:// testing.

+####
 The Tunnel: Used the adb reverse tcp:8000 tcp:8000 command via a USB cable.
 This securely mapped the phone's port 8000 directly to the PC's localhost, allowing Flutter to hit http://127.0.0.1:8000 just as if it were the computer itself.

 <!-- // TODO: in AndroidManifest.xml, delete this android:usesCleartextTraffic="true" before deploying -->